Validation/Systems Engineering (Part 1)

-In this article we’ll look at the technical leg of project management that enables the development of a hardware product, which we will call validation engineering.
+In this article we’ll look at the technical leg of project management that enables the development of a hardware product, which we will call validation/systems engineering.
+This is often known simply as “systems engineering” but this simplified title is often confused with other functions (IT systems, in particular).
+Ultimately the goal is product validation through determining, managing and testing vs. valid requirements, we will therefore use the term “validation/systems engineering”.

 Let’s start with the definition of project management as planning, monitoring and execution of the project within scope, schedule and resource constraints.
 The project manager works with subject matter experts to establish a work breakdown structure and facilitates the execution of WBS activities and deliverables.
 Ultimately, the goal is good project quality within the scope, schedule and resource constraints.

 Validation engineering is the validation, monitoring and execution of product requirements to ensure customer needs are met.
 The validation engineer is the validation process owner, and works with subject matter experts to develop complete, accurate and testable requirements.
-The validation engineer manages and maintains requirements and facilitates the execution of verification testing to ensure the (valid) requirements are met.
+The validation engineer works with subject matter experts to establish a system breakdown structure, manages and maintains requirements and facilitates the execution of verification testing to ensure the (valid) requirements are met.
 Ultimately, the goal is good product quality within design and manufacturing process capability constraints.

 Notice valid product requirements not only ensure customer value but help establish “product or design scope” (similar to a project managers WBS).
 If a design does not adequately meet the requirements, the “design scope” is therefore a constraint, and a redesign may be needed.
 Similarly, if a manufacturing process isn’t capable, additional development of the process would be required, adding to “process scope”.